Dwyane Wade: NBA champion and Finals MVP (2005–06)

 In the 2005–06 season, Wade was elected to the All-Star Game as a starter.
 During 30 minutes of play, he put up 20 points on 9-of-11 field goals.
 Wade finished the regular season averaging 27.2 points, 6.7 assists, 5.7 rebounds, and 1.95 steals.

 In the first round of the 2006 playoffs, Miami played the Chicago Bulls.
 Wade incurred several injuries, including a severely bruised hip during Game 5.
 He scored 15 of his 28 points while suffering intense pain, to give the Heat a 3–2 series lead.
-Wade led Miami past the Detroit Pistons despite experiencing flu-like symptoms in Game 6.
+Wade led the Heat past the Detroit Pistons despite experiencing flu-like symptoms in Game 6.
 In the series-clinching contest, he landed 14 points and 10 assists.

 During the 2006 NBA Finals, Miami faced the Dallas Mavericks.
 Wade's 42, 36, and 43 points in Games 3, 4, and 5, respectively, helped the Heat go from a 0–2 deficit to a 3–2 series lead.
 In Game 3, Wade's 42 points tied his playoff-high and his 13 rebounds were a career-high.
 The Heat took Game 6 behind Wade's 36 points, taking the series 4–2, earning Wade the Finals MVP trophy.
 He became the fifth-youngest player in NBA history to capture the Finals MVP award, and his 34.7 points were the Finals' third-highest among players in their first NBA Finals.
 His 33.8 player efficiency rating (PER) over the NBA Finals was ranked by John Hollinger of ESPN as the best since the NBA-ABA merger.